gabrielrizan/Travel-Planner/README.md

 TEAM NAME - FINESSERS

-RIZAN GABRIEL-ADELIN
-ANDREI MIHAI ALEXANDRU
+RIZAN GABRIEL-ADELIN & ANDREI MIHAI ALEXANDRU

-INSPIRATION: What we are trying to do is a better version of booking.com that includes also information about places to eat, cost of different stuff in the country you are visiting etc...
+INSPIRATION: What we are trying to do is a better version of booking.com that includes information about places to eat, cost of different stuff in the country you are visiting, different attractions etc...

 - Destination Search: Users can search for destinations based on location and interests.